 - Yellowing and wilting of lower leaves.
 There are so many issues that lead to yellowing leaves that you need to be an expert to tell the difference.

 - A sudden loss of leaves.

-- The decay process uses nitrogen, so one way to treat excess nitrogen in the soil is to add mulch or for even quicker results saw dust on to the soil.
+- The decay process uses nitrogen, so one way to treat excess nitrogen in the soil is to spread mulch—or for even quicker results, sawdust—on to the soil.
 Mixing in some sawdust and not just placing it on the top would be a better way to use it.

-- If you notice fertilizer build up through white salts on the top of the soil, scrape off the top layer and dispose of it.
+- If you notice fertilizer build-up through white salts on the top of the soil, scrape off this top layer and dispose of it.